 |This study is not nationally representative.
 It was conducted in three districts in the Eastern Cape and KwaZulu Natal Provinces.|

 Crime statistics can reveal how many rapes are reported to the police, but they don’t tell us how many are committed.
-Very few studies have been conducted into the true extent of rape in South Africa.
+Very few studies have been conducted on the true extent of rape in South Africa.

 Without recent, nationally representative data it is impossible to estimate how many people are raped each year.
 Two studies provide limited insight into the share of rapes that are reported to the police.

 |The Gauteng Gender Based Violence Indicators Project (2010)||3.9% of women who had been raped (by either a partner or non-partner) had reported it to the police.

 2.1% of women raped by an intimate partner had reported the crime to the police.

 7.8% of women raped by a stranger or acquaintance had reported the incident to the police.

 |The study is not nationally representative.
 It was conducted in South Africa’s Gauteng province.|

 |South Africa’s Demographic and Health Survey (1998)||15.2% of women aged 15 to 49 who had been forced to have sex had “sought help from the police”.||The study was nationally representative but only for women aged 15 to 49.The data is old and is not reflective of the current situation in South Africa.|